zeno4ever/outlinedemoparty/content/_index.md

 # NEWS ABOUT THE PARTY

 Remote participation is open!
-submit your entries for *free* via wuhu.
-Check out 'COMPOS'for details, rules and login.
+Submit your entries for *free* via wuhu.
+Check out 'COMPOS' for details, rules and login.
 We're looking forward to your creations!

 ### Before you travel to the party